brianjking/issuebot/README.md

 ## Setup
 1. Create a new slack command in your Slack team directory
 2. Note the token
 2. Create a new GitHub access token.
 Make sure you select the correct scopes.
+NOTE: issues are created by the GitHub user the token belongs to, you can of course create a seperate account for issues created by this script.
 3. Clone this repo somewhere and run `npm install`
 4. Host it somewhere, e.g. heroku.
 Use that hostname in the slack command settings as the command url.
 4. Use the environment variables below